Does Alan deserve to be a Butt Monkey, or or is it Laser-Guided Karma for some unnamed act—or acts—of wrongdoing on his part before the show started?

 Is Charlie just a bastard with a disregard with everything that isn't connected to himself and a petty abusive douchebag to Alan or just a petty douche from being more abused than Alan when they were kids?
-Also his heterosexuality has been questioned a couple of times; it seems he may be a repressed homosexual.
-Or possibly bisexual.

 Is Judith just a complete bitch for no reason, or is she lashing out after having actually been treated like crap by Alan and Charlie during her marriage to the former?